chen3feng/blade-build/doc/en/build_rules/cc.md

   A header file can belong to multiple `cc_library`. `cc_library` will not automatically export `hdrs` of other `cc_library` that it depends on in
   `deps`.
-  Only public header files should be included in `hdrs`.
+  Only public header files should be declared in `hdrs`.
 For private header files, even if they are included in public header files, they do not need to be included.
-Private header files can be included in its `srcs`.
+Private header files should be declared in its `srcs`.

   All CC libraries should be described by `cc_library`, especially for headers-only libraries.
   Because most library inevitably depends on other libraries, if dependency of the ordinary library is shortage,